-The minimum character size for PowerPoint slides is 36-point and should be done in capital and lowercase letters.
+The minimum character size for PowerPoint slides is 36-point for primary text and should be done in capital and lowercase letters.
+Subsequent text can follow a little smaller.

 Do not use too many slides for the allotted time; there should be no more than one or two per minute (unless they are photo slides).
 Do not show more information on one slide than can be assimilated in 30 seconds.
 Captions and details need not be shown; eliminate extraneous information.